Bendigo Writers Festival boycott

+Bendigo Town Hall.
 The writers' festival, which had a third of scheduled sessions cancelled, was held in the city of Bendigo.

-The Bendigo Writers Festival boycott occurred in August 2025 over a code of conduct adopted by the festival, held in Bendigo, Australia.
-The code mandated that speakers at the Bendigo Writers Festival avoid divisive topics, and that those speaking at events hosted by La Trobe University comply with the university's anti-racism plan, which adopted a broad definition of antisemitism construed to include anti-Zionist criticism of Israel.
+The Bendigo Writers Festival boycott occurred in August 2025 over a code of conduct adopted by the festival held in Bendigo, Australia, and operated by the City of Greater Bendigo.
+The code mandated that speakers at the Bendigo Writers Festival avoid divisive topics and that those speaking at events hosted by La Trobe University comply with the university's anti-racism plan, which had adopted a broad definition of antisemitism construed to include anti-Zionist criticism of Israel.
 More than 50 writers and academics withdrew from the festival, including Randa Abdel-Fattah, an Australian academic of Palestinian descent, and Evelyn Araluen, a First Nations poet, stating that the code of conduct would stifle their freedom of expression.
 When the festival was held from 15 to 17 August 2025, around a third of events in the scheduled program were cancelled due to the boycott.

+In the aftermath of the boycott, the decision to adopt the code of conduct was criticised by a number of groups and individuals, including the Australian Society of Authors and the festival's founder and inaugural director, Rosemary Sorensen.
+A review of the event resulted in the Greater Bendigo City Council passing a motion to place the festival on a one-year hiatus and express "sincere regret" for the impacts of the code of conduct.

+Background

+The Bendigo Writers Festival was first held in 2012.
+It is now owned and operated by the City of Greater Bendigo.
+Since it began, the festival had been held yearly, aside from 2020 when the festival was cancelled due to the COVID-19 pandemic.
+Rosemary Sorensen was the director of the festival from 2012 until 2023.
+Following Sorensen's resignation, no dedicated festival director was appointed, with events at the festival being organised by a number of people, including Clare Wright, a professor at La Trobe University who acted as the co-curator for "La Trobe Presents" events at the festival.